Hexagon/bedrock-server-manager/README.md

 deno install --global -frAn bsm jsr:@hexagon/bedrock-server-manager
 ```

-## Features

-- Automatically installs or upgrades the latest version of Minecraft Bedrock
-  Dedicated Server to the `./server/` directory.
-- Separates necessary configuration files to a separate folder `./config/`.
-- Updates vanilla resource packs by copying them from the server to the
-  configuration folder on server upgrade.
-- Enables automated setup of a system service through `bsm enable-service` and
-  `bsm disable-service`.

 ## Usage

-To get started, navigate to the directory where you want to install your
+Navigate to the directory where you want to install your Minecraft server and
-Minecraft server and configuration files.
-Then run `bsm` with the desired
-version (usually "latest"):
+configuration files.
+Then run `bsm` with the desired version (usually "latest"):

 ```bash
 bsm latest